AdamBoley/Fleet-Command/README.md

 During some routine testing, it was noted that the player_fleet_status function works properly, but can give misleading information when called.
 I noticed that when viewing the fleet status before beginning mission 2 after losing 1 cruiser and 5 escorts in mission 1 and also boarding 2 escorts and 1 cruiser that the function displayed that the fleet had 20 battleships, 50 cruisers and 147 escorts, but was also displaying that 1 cruiser and 3 escorts had been destroyed and that 2 escorts had been damaged.
 This could cause players to lose confidence in the game and to think that the game was not properly tracking their fleet status.

 I attempted to solve this by creating a salvaged_ships dictionary, which is updated in the boarding_operation function, and which tracks how many ships the player has salvaged and added to their fleet, and then using a loop to display the values of this dictionary in the player_fleet_status function.
 However, testing this solution revealed that option 5 - the option to board all enemy ships at once - was not working properly, as it was not properly updating the dictionaries.
 Further inspection of the code in the boarding_operation function revealed the answer as to why - when updating the escort key in the boarded_ships and salvaged_ships dictionaries, I had accidentally set the number of escorts to be increased by the number of cruisers.
+Once this had been fixed, the looping through the dictionary produced the expected results.

 It was also noted that the number of the player's marines does not update based on how many ships they have lost - as ships are destroyed or damaged, the player would expect their marine strength to go down.
 This was fixed with some additional code in the update_player function that subtracts marines if any of the player's battleships or cruisers are destroyed.